| CHAPTER D7 THE QUICK AND THE DEAD |

 fact two bodies being referred to?

-For that, compare Mt 10:28 with the word “after” in Lk 12:5.
-After the first body is killed the
+For that, compare Mt 10:28 with the word “after” in Lk

-second body can go to hell.
-Obviously, as we have reviewed in Jn 3 and 1 Co 15,
+the second body can go to hell.
+Obviously, as we have reviewed in Jn 3 and 1 Co 15, the second body can only be gotten from

-since hell is in the eternal realm, the “spirit world”, and since no mortal can
+Christ when a person is born again.
+And since hell is in the eternal realm, the

-see or enter that realm except he be born again, the unsaved couldn’t go
+“spirit world”, and since no mortal can see or enter that realm except he be

-to hell – or even get a glimpse of it (Jn 3:3) – if they wanted to.
+it (Jn 3:3) – if they wanted to.

-The lesson of He 7:16,17 (covered on page D5-1) can also be applied here in order
+The lesson of He 7:16,17 (covered on page D5-1) can also

-to help debunk the theory that the soul is immortal.
-How?
-By applying the
+be applied here in order to help debunk the theory that the soul is immortal.

-everlasting life can go there.
-Of course, traditionalists say, that’s how we
+hell is everlasting, only people with everlasting life can go there.
+Of course,

-know the soul is immortal.
-Nice try, but notice again tradition’s necessity to
+traditionalists say, that’s how we know the soul is immortal.
+Nice try, but

-ignore the body.
-Even if Mt 10:28 and Lk 12:5 are used to show the
+and Lk 12:5 are used to show the immortality of the soul,

-immortality of the soul, these two verses show that it’s not just the soul that goes to hell; the second body goes with it!
+the soul that goes to hell; the second body goes with it!
+At best,

-At best, therefore, these verses could be used to show the immortality of the Christian
+therefore, these verses could be used to show the immortality of the Christian

 soul, which is still contrary to the unscriptural theory of the immortality